cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 This can sometimes be an issue as Minuit may not know if has successfully converged when the minimum lies outside of that range.
 If there is no upper/lower boundary, just set that value to something far from the region of interest.

 !!! info
     One can also imagine imposing the boundaries by first allowing Minuit to find the minimum in the *unrestricted*  region and then setting the test statistic to that in the case that minimum lies outside the physical boundary.
 This would avoid potential issues of convergence.
-If you are interested in implementing this version in combine, please contact the development team.
+If you are interested in implementing this version in <span style="font-variant:small-caps;">Combine</span>, please contact the development team.

 ### Extracting contours from results files